 The Board holds public hearings and information meetings on wastewater projects and district creations.
 Normally, these meetings are advertised 10 days prior to the meeting date in the Olathe Daily News.
 Notices concerning wastewater issues are mailed 14 days prior to the meeting date to those property owners who are potentially affected .

-Susan Pekarek is the department's Chief Engineer and is responsible for leading engineering planning and the department's capital improvement activities, as well as overseeing all engineering functions in the department.
+Susan Pekarek is the department's General Manager as of September 2016.
+Previously she was JCW's Chief Engineer and was responsible for leading engineering planning and the department's capital improvement activities, as well as overseeing all engineering functions in the department.
 She joined Johnson County Wastewater in 2001, and served as Managing Engineer - treatment/wastewater treatment projects in the Existing Infrastructure group, Operations and Maintenance Division, since 2002.
 Prior to 2001, Ms. Pekarek worked for Burns & McDonnell for four (4) years as an Environmental Engineer.

 She earned a Bachelor of Science in Civil Engineering and a Master of Science in Civil Engineering (Environmental focus) from Kansas State University.
 She is a Kansas Registered Professional Engineer and has a Kansas Wastewater Treatment Operator, Class IV license.
 Ms. Pekarek is a member of the following professional organizations: KWEA (Government Affairs Committee Chair), WEF, the Water Environment Research Foundation (WERF), and Chi Epsilon Society.